FORTH-ICS-INSPIRE/artemis/docs/overview.md

    ```
    **NOTE: For security reasons, we highly recommend replacing the default certificates, as well as restricting access to the nginx server.**

-5. Setup logging and access to ARTEMIS logs, by checking the corresponding wiki page [[ARTEMIS logging]].
+5. Setup logging and access to ARTEMIS logs, by checking the corresponding [docs page](https://bgpartemis.readthedocs.io/en/latest/loggingconf/).

 You do not need to modify any other setup files and variables for now.
 Optionally, you may edit the file: